 The mechanical and electrical sector accounts for over 30% of all the tenders we complete, and as such we are experienced in completing successful mechanical and electrical consultancy tenders and maintenance contracts to many councils, housing organisations, commercial organisations and educational institutions, including:

-Common topics in M&E tenders
+Common topics in mechanical and electrical tenders

 Whilst mechanical and electrical services may appear to be a broad topic in itself, we find that there are often questions within government tenders that are unique to particular sectors, and we understand the nuances of each.